Tiffany Lawrence

-Tiffany Lawrence is a former Democratic member of the West Virginia House of Delegates, representing the 65th district.
+Tiffany E. Lawrence (born July 13, 1982) is an American politician who was a Democratic member of the West Virginia House of Delegates from 2009 to 2015, representing the 65th district.
 Lawrence is a former Miss West Virginia.

 Lawrence was elected to the Legislature in 2008 and served three terms.
 In the 2014 election, despite raising more money for her campaign than any other candidate in her region of the state, Lawrence was defeated by Republican challenger Jill Upson.